Sunshades for Passive Cooling

 Placing Sunshades in the Right Spot

-Effective sunshades are placed above windows that receive direct sunlight and are situated so that they provide the most shade throughout the day.
+Designers position sunshades above windows receiving direct sunlight to provide maximum shade all day.
 By blocking incoming sunlight, sunshades can help reduce the buildup of heat.
-To achieve this, designers need to understand how the sun will shine on their project.
+To achieve this, they need to understand how the sun will shine on their project.

 In the Northern Hemisphere of the world, sunshades should also go along windows facing southward.
 These windows will typically receive sunlight throughout the day.
 Although the directions of sunrise and sunset are constant, the solar angles of sunlight will change from season to season.
 You will need to consider these angles when designing your sunshades.